Weather: Rain, snow, sun and wind forecast for the country today

 The coldest spot this morning, just after 6am, was Twizel - locals woke to a chilly -3.7C.
 Meanwhile, at the other end of the country, residents in Kaitaia woke to 13.6C.

-Yesterday, Aucklanders faced an "unusually cold" day hitting a maximum temperature of only 12.1C.
+Yesterday, Aucklanders faced an "unusually cold" day which hit a maximum temperature of only 12.1C.

 It was already 12C in the City of Sails this morning as people started to wake for the day.